Mightysmallfry/C-Practice/README.md

   - Passives are always active
   - Consumables vanish after usage

+## Dinosaurs and Focus
+- Triceratops   - Ice, Piercing and Defense/debuffs
+- T-rex         - Lightning, Piercing and Offense
+- Steggosaurus  - Slashing and Support/Buffs
+- Anklysaurus   - Fire, Bludgeoning and Offense/Defense
+- Velociraptor  - Lightning and Mobility

 ## Current Item Ideas:
-- Gem of Torvorex - increases affinity for all elements by Arcane.
+- Gem of Torvorex - Increases affinity for all elements by Arcane.
+- Stone of Eons - Increases constitution by 2